Cindy Beale: 2023–present

+Over the following weeks, Max and Cindy grow closer and sleep together again.
+On a day out with their grandson Jimmy, their car collides with Priya's and Cindy becomes trapped in the burning car; Max barely manages to save her before the car explodes.
+Following this event, the two decide to give their relationship a try, with Max even asking Cindy to move in with him.
+Max later drunkenly proposes to Cindy at Vicki Fowler (Alice Haig) and Ross Marshall's (Alex Walkinshaw) wedding, but an embarrassed Cindy rejects him.
+Max subsequently begins an affair with his employee, Priya, which continues even after Cindy eventually accepts his proposal.
+On the day of their wedding, after suffering a heart attack, Max breaks up with Cindy at the hospital after confessing he does not love her.
+When Jean Slater (Gillian Wright) accidentally reveals Max's affair with Priya to Cindy, she angrily confronts Priya in the Vic.
+Max, who is also secretly in a relationship with Linda, leaves Cindy after confessing he doesn't love her.
+Cindy develops a vendetta against Max and pledges to destroy his life.

 Reception

 In 2020, Sara Wallis and Ian Hyland from the Daily Mirror placed Cindy 20th on their ranked list of the best EastEnders characters of all time, calling her "scheming", "Selfish" and a "Homewrecker" who "worked her way through most of Walford's men in her 10-year stint, but settled for boring Ian".

 Following her 2023 return, The Daily Telegraph described the scenes as a "camp, compelling Bank Holiday treat".
 They gave the episodes a review of four stars out of a possible five and joked: "Who needs Barbie when we've got Cindy?" and billed her as a "peroxide piranha".
 They opined that her return to EastEnders was what the show needed to regain buzz amidst live ratings dropping in 2023.
 Radio Times praised executive producer Chris Clenshaw's decision to reintroduce her and said that her "epic" return "more than lived up to expectations".
 Likewise, Digital Spy praised all aspects of Cindy's return as they felt that despite the extravagant nature of the storyline, EastEnders had not gone overboard by bringing her back.

 For her role as Cindy, Collins was longlisted for "Best Actress" at the 2024 Inside Soap Awards.